TechnicallyRachel/User-input-and-for-loops/README.md

 # User-input-and-for-loops
-A bunch of apps with user input prompts and for loops.
+A bunch of apps with user input prompts using if else statements and/or for loops.